30-Second Summary

 Ginseng Tea

-Ginseng tea obtained by brewing ginseng is a frequently preferred method of use due to the faster activation of the substances in its content.
-Because of this feature, both ginseng tea and herbal teas containing ginseng should be limited to 2 cups a day.
+Ginseng tea is made by brewing the plant, and its compounds are activated more quickly, making it a popular method of consumption.
+Due to this feature, both ginseng tea and herbal teas containing ginseng should be limited to 2 cups per day.